Welcome to the Wersi MK1/EX20 synthesizer knowledge base.

-Just want to get started with your Wersi?
-Follow these steps:
+To get started with the editor, follow these steps:

 - Update your device with a patched firmware EEPROM.

 No programmer?
 Get EEPROM chips for ~25 EUR, if available, from firstname.lastname@example.org.

 - Head over to http://edit.wer.si to launch the editor!

 This place has been set up to provide a small knowledge base on these synthesizers, including information on:

 - Development of a modern open source browser-based editor.

 - People using the MK1 / EX20 synthesizers.

 The MK1 series likely faded into obscurity due to various design flaws and issues with the synthesizer itself, such as the notoriously difficult programming interface, uninspired factory presets, absence of editing tools and a lack of focus, further worsened by a halt in development due to a series of manufacturer bankruptcies.